Undergraduate Tuition and Expenses

 International Rescue and Relief has an additional general program fee of $380 per semester beginning with the first semester of sophomore year, excluding the semester abroad.

-Semester abroad: In addition to regular tuition charges, the program fee for the semester abroad is $6,100 (includes lodging and food).
+Semester abroad: In addition to regular tuition charges, the program fee for the semester abroad is $6,100 (includes lodging, airfare and food).
+Airfare is the pricest variable, so cost could increase depending on the year.

-Students in the nursing program are charged an additional fee beyond the general fee.
+Students in the nursing program are charged additional fees beyond the general fee.

 If you are admitted into the nursing program, a nursing confirmation fee of $250 will be charged.